arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-4.md

     too young    54% ██████████▊········· ✓ 5%
     too old      46% █████████▏·········· ✓ 5%
 ```

+### Is it safer?
+Compare this 2 traits:

+* With TDD, we started with a simplification of the requirement (the function shall return `emptyList`).
+In each step, we enhanced the requirement.
+This means that, along the process, the specification was incomplete, partially lying.

+* With PDD we we could practice an incremental development letting the shrinker identify the increasingly complex use cases.
+Doing thise we did not to modify the test/requirement: the specification was durably stable and complete, since the beginning.

 ### What about Collateral Properties?
 We started with a direct translation of the business requirement into an Essential Property.